-Use the correct gas type (natural or propane/ LP) for your unit.
-If your gas supply is not correct, do not install heater.
+Use only the correct type of gas (natural or propane/LP).
+If your gas supply is not the correct gas type, do not install heater.
 Call dealer where you bought heater for proper type heater.

 WARNING: This appliance is equipped for either natural gas or propane/LP gas but not both.
 Gas type is indicated on the rating plate.
 Field conversion is not permitted.